Q - What is the Commission for Case Manager Certification?

 Q - Will I be able to use my phone while taking my exam?

 A - The use of mobile phones is prohibited during your exam.
 Using your phone may result in your exam session being terminated and you should prepare to be unreachable by phone while taking your exams.
-Mobile phones and other electronic devices must be placed out of arms reach before you begin your exam.
+Mobile phones and other electronic devices must be placed out of arm's reach before you begin your exam.
 If there is a technical software issue during the exam, the proctor will try to contact you online using the ProProctor software.
 If the proctor cannot contact you via software, they will call you at the phone number you provided during the check-in process.

 Q - Will I receive instant results once I complete my online remote exam?

 A - Upon completion of the computer-based examination, you will receive an e-mail from Prometric with your test results.
 CCMC emails exam results within six weeks of the end of the exam period.
+Please note that December 2020 candidates will not receive immediate exam results.

 Q - Is technical software assistance available during the exam?
 For example, what if there is a power outage during the exam?